 Open Enrollment Period (OEP): Runs from January 1 through March 31.
 Only for switching between Medicare Advantage options.

 Out-Of-Pocket Limit: Some plans place this maximum dollar amount that you can spend out of your own pocket on your Medicare.
-Usually, if you surpass your out-of-pocket limit, your medical expenses will be 100% covered.
+Usually, if you surpass your out-of-pocket limit, your Medicare-covered services will be 100% covered.

 Policyholder: The plan is under this person’s name.